cedadev/nlds/docs/spec/nlds_specification.md

 directories, e.g. `get /gws/nopw/j04/cedaproc/nrmassey/OxPEWWES2/` will get all the files under the `OxPEWWES2` record.

-This requires a Database schema to store:
+This requires a Database schema to store, these are contained in the `<file_details>` `json` document:

 * File path
 * Object store path
-* (Size?)
+* Size
 * User
 * Group
 * Unix permissions
+* Last accessed timestamp
 * Filetype (LINK COMMON PATH, LINK ABSOLUTE PATH, DIRECTORY or FILE)
-* Link position
+* Link position (path of link, related to either root or common path)

 ### Database on disk or object store
 We could store the information about the files on disk or on the object store,